-So you’ve finally fulfilled your property’s MOP, and you can now rent out your property.
+So you’ve finally fulfilled your property’s MOP, and you can now rent out your property and reap that rental yield.
 It’s time to become a landlord!

 Now, from an outsider’s point of view, becoming a landlord looks pretty simple.
 All you’ve got to do is list your flat on one of those property sites, conduct a few viewings, and find your ideal tenant.